Nicholas II: Engagement, marriage and family

 Nicholas and Alexandra had five children: Olga (b.
 15 November 1895), Tatiana (b.
 10 June 1897), Maria (b.
 26 June 1899), and Anastasia (b.
 18 June 1901), and their only son Alexei (b.
 12 August 1904), heir to the throne.
 Alexei suffered from haemophilia B, a hereditary illness passed down from Queen Victoria.
 Other affected relatives included Prince Leopold, Princess Beatrice's sons Leopold and Maurice, and Beatrice's grandsons Alfonso and Gonzalo of Spain.
 Alix's brother Friedrich and her sister Irene's sons, Waldemar and Henry of Prussia, also suffered from the disease.
 Recent research suggests Anastasia was a carrier, though asymptomatic.

 The imperial couple concealed Alexei's condition until 1912, seeking any possible cure.
 In 1911, Grigori Rasputin, a Siberian peasant mystic, entered their inner circle.
 Alexandra believed deeply in his healing abilities, and his influence, despite public perception of him as lecherous and uncivilised, intensified distrust of the monarchy.
+Rasputin had a calming effect on Alexei, which reinforced Alexandra's faith in him.
+Some writers and historians, such as Massie and Ferro, suggest that Rasputin stopped Alexei's bleeding through hypnosis, which some modern physicians say is effective in managing hemophilia.
+Still other historians–including memoirist Pierre Gilliard, Alexei's French-language tutor–have speculated that Rasputin controlled Alexei's bleeding by disallowing the administration of aspirin, then widely used to relieve pain, but unknown as an anti-clotting agent until the 1950s.

-Rasputin's calming effect on Alexei, achieved partly through hypnosis and partly by avoiding aspirin, which worsened the bleeding, reinforced Alexandra's faith in him.
-Under her influence, Nicholas increasingly turned to spiritual advisers, especially Rasputin, who eventually gained sway over the imperial couple.
+Under Alexandra's influence, Nicholas increasingly turned to spiritual advisers, especially Rasputin, who eventually gained sway over the imperial couple.